muriloasouza/Doutorado/README.md

 1 - MLP_Bin_Class: This dataset involves predicting whether a structure is in the atmosphere or not given radar returns.

 2 - MLP_Multiclass: This problem involves predicting the species of iris flower given measures of the flower.

+3 - MLP_Regression: This problem involves predicting house value based on properties of the house and neighborhood.